danielabar/meblog/src/markdown/rails-query-perf.md

 ## Getting Started

-To get started quicker with a Rails app, schema design, and data, I've forked the Rideshare Rails application.
-Rideshare is a Rails app on [GitHub](https://github.com/andyatkinson/rideshare) that's used for exercises in the book High Performance PostgreSQL for Rails.
+To get started quicker with a Rails app, schema design, and data, I've forked the [Rideshare Rails application](https://github.com/andyatkinson/rideshare) on Github.
+Rideshare is a Rails app that's used for exercises in the book *High Performance PostgreSQL for Rails*.
 I had the opportunity to provide a technical review for the beta version of this book.
-Many insights shared in this post are derived from the valuable lessons learned during that review process.
+Many insights shared in this post are derived from the lessons learned during that review process.
 If you're interested in the book, it can be [purchased here](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/).

 ## Introducing Rideshare

 Rideshare is an API-only Rails application that implements a portion of a fictional rideshare service.
 Think of Uber or Lyft.
 The core Rideshare models are Drivers, Riders, Trips, Trip Requests.
+The database is PostgreSQL.
 The schema is shown below:

 ![rideshare erd](../images/rideshare-erd.png "rideshare erd")

+All the foreign key columns are indexed.
 Single Table Inheritance (STI) is used to represent both Drivers and Riders in the Users table.
 This means that rows where `users.type = 'Driver'` are Drivers, and can be joined to Trips on `driver_id`.
 Rows where `users.type = 'Rider'` are Riders, and can be joined to TripRequests on `rider_id`.

 For the exercises in this post, we will not be concerned with TripPositions, Vehicles, or VehicleReservations.

-Here are the corresponding model classes, only focusing on the declared associations between them:
+Here are the corresponding model classes, only focusing on the associations between them:

 ```ruby
 class User < ApplicationRecord